-Educational Partner engagement was completed in both in-person virtual format during the 2021-22 school year due to shifting conditions around COVID-19s.
+Educational Partner engagement was completed in both in-person virtual format during the 2022-23 school year due to shifting conditions around COVID-19s.
 Zoom and ThoughtExchange were the online platforms used to gather feedback from all educational partners.
-During educational partner engagement meetings, information regarding the LCAP process, the COVID relief funding in place for 2021-2022, and the importance and value of educational partner input were presented.
+During educational partner engagement meetings, information regarding the LCAP process, the COVID relief funding in place for 2022-2023, and the importance and value of educational partner input were presented.
 Participants were guided through the district LCAP goals and provided feedback by answering one open-ended question (per survey campaign) and reviewing and rating the thoughts of others.
 This year, educational partners were engaged across the entire school year in multiple surveys and meetings.
 This provided data that informed our various COVID relief plans and our LCAP.
 As a result, we have input that spans the school year to compare as well as alignment between our LCAP actions and those taken in other funding plans.
 The questions that all educational partners responded to were:

 August: What are some things you are looking forward to, and what are some things that concern you about this year at school?
-September-October: What are your thoughts or questions about the district's ESSER plan?

-November-February: In order to continue to make progress on our goal to prepare all students for their futures, what are our most important next steps?
+January-March: In order to continue to make progress on our goal to prepare all students for their futures, what are our most important next steps?

-Yearlong Site Survey: What is our school site doing well this year and what can we do to improve our services to students and families?
-March: Listening Sessions for Staff, Parents & Community, Bargaining Units (input shared from surveys with groups).
+April: Listening Sessions for Staff, Parents & Community, Bargaining Units (input shared from surveys with groups).